Live US presidential election updates: Trump elected 47th president of the US

 Polls in 17 states closed at 8:00 p.m.
 Former President Donald Trump claimed Alabama, Florida, Mississippi, Oklahoma and Tennessee to bring his total to 95 electoral votes.
 Trump also won South Carolina, which had its polls close at 7:00 p.m.

-Vice President Kamala Harris won Connecticut, Maryland, Massachusetts and Rhode Island to continue to Democrats’ northeast dominance.
+Vice President Kamala Harris won Connecticut, Maryland, Massachusetts and Rhode Island to continue to the Democrats’ northeast dominance.
 These four states brought Harris’ total to 35 electoral votes.

 7:43 p.m.: Trump has early lead in Georgia with many Democratic votes yet to come in